 With all that said, I wish him the best of luck.
 I hope he isn’t like Stephon Marbury, who has clearly lost his mind and is more a distraction to a team than depth.
 I hope we get this saga done with soon, because it is annoying to hear and watch.
 And I want the Warriors to win some games.

-Topics: Stephen Jackson
+Tags: Stephen Jackson